Island Mountain

 Island Mountain is a resistant formation of volcanic and metavolcanic rock in the Franciscan Assemblage of southwestern Trinity County, California.
 It was mined for sulfur metal deposits during the first half of the 20th century and was the final obstacle in the construction of a railroad line to Eureka, California in 1914.
 The name is applied to the range, the peak, a populated place and an abandoned railroad station, tunnel and bridge all but the first located within the S-bend of the Eel River which gave the peak its name.

 Geography

-Island Mountain is named peak in the Island Mountain range which covers an area from Mendocino County into Trinity County.
+Island Mountain is a named peak in the Island Mountain range which covers an area from Mendocino County into Trinity County.
 The highest point of this range, and its official centroid, is a benchmark called "South Peak" on the unnamed tallest point which is in Mendocino County.
 Island Mountain in Trinity County was named by settlers in the 1850s because it is nearly isolated by water from two creeks and the Eel River.
 Due to the resistance of the rock to erosion, the Eel River makes an abrupt "S" curve around Island Mountain in its otherwise north-northwesterly flow between the California Coast Ranges.
 It was noted as "Island Peak" by John Rockwell of the Coast Survey in 1878.